 To book a free night at Hyatt Zilara or Hyatt Ziva, you’ll need to call 1-800-228-3360.

-Adults Only, but Hyatt Ziva Cancun Coming Soon
+Adults Only, but Hyatt Ziva Cancun is an amazing Family-Friendly Option

 One thing to consider is that the Hyatt Zilara Cancun is an adults-only property, meaning guests need to be at minimum 16 years of age.
 We did not get to bring the little man this time around, but it was also nice to have some quality adults-only alone time.
 The last time my husband and I had an all-inclusive “romantic getaway” together was in December 2009 when we visited a Sandals resort in Jamaica, and both of us agreed that the Hyatt blew Sandals out of the water.